Andrey A. Popov

 Research

-Multifidelity Inference
+Multifidelity inference

 How can we make use of computer models that are untrustworthy, like those created by data-driven methods such as neural